Potato Salad Without Eggs

 Step Four

-You can either serve your Easy Instant Pot Potato Salad warm, or cover it and refrigerate it until chilled.
-It is excellent served warm or chilled.
+You can either serve your salad warm or at room temperature, or cover it and refrigerate it until chilled.

 Recipe Tips & Substitutions

-- Store any leftovers in a tightly-sealed container in the refrigerator for up to 4 days.
+• Store any leftovers in a tightly-sealed airtight container in the refrigerator for up to 4 days.

-- You can use Russet potatoes, white potatoes, gold potatoes, or red potatoes for potato salad.
+• You can use Russet potatoes, white potatoes, baby potatoes, gold potatoes, or red potatoes for potato salad.

-- You can substitute vinegar for the pickle juice.
+• You can substitute vinegar for the pickle juice.
 Distilled vinegar, apple cider vinegar, white wine vinegar, or red wine vinegar will all work well.
+You can also add fresh herbs like chopped chives or fresh dill to the salad, if you wish.

 Recipe FAQs